Redistributor: Transforming Empirical Data Distributions: Algorithms

 \subsection{Estimating Distribution from Data}

-It may happen that we want to compute the transformation $R$ between distributions of which one or both are not known explicitly.
-In that case, we could estimate the missing distribution(s) from data, by computing the empirical cumulative distribution function (eCDF).
-However, the eCDF is not a~continuous function by definition, and while the transformation would still be possible, the inverse would not.
-Therefore, in \verb!LearnedDistribution! class, we use linear interpolation to obtain a~continuous and invertible CDF.
-This class also provides the methods for PPF, probability density function (PDF), and function for random variable sampling (RVS).
-The implementation is described in \Cref{alg:L}.
-Note that for large numbers of samples it can become quite inefficient to use all of the samples, so a~value for $bins$ can be provided and, if the number of samples provided is larger than that, they will be subsampled to a~set of size $bins$ before generating the CDF and PPF.
-By default the value of $bins$ is set to the minimum of $5000$ and the number of provided samples.
+It may happen that we want to compute the~transformation~$R$ between distributions of which one or both are not known explicitly.
+In that case, we could estimate the~missing distribution(s) from data, by computing the~empirical cumulative distribution function (eCDF).
+As the eCDF is not a~continuous function by definition, its inverse is not readily available.
+Therefore, in the \verb!LearnedDistribution! class, we use linear interpolation to obtain a~continuous and invertible estimate of the CDF.
+This class also provides the methods for PPF, probability density function (PDF), and a~function for random variable sampling (RVS).
+The~implementation is described in \Cref{alg:L}.
+Note that for large numbers of samples it can become quite inefficient to use all of the~samples, so a~value for $bins$ can be provided and, if the~number of samples provided is larger than that, they will be subsampled to a~set of size $bins$ before generating the~CDF and PPF.
+By default, the~value of $bins$ is set to the~min.\@ of $5000$ and the~number of samples.

 There exist other ways of estimating distributions which are arguably more suitable if only a~small amount of samples is available.
-One such technique is called KDE~\cite{chen2017tutorial}.
-A~popular implementation of KDE exists as a~part of the Scikit-learn Python package~\cite{scikit-learn}, however, it does not implement CDF and PPF functions.
-For convenience, we have introduced a~\verb!KernelDensity! class that extends the Scikit-learn KDE (with Gaussian kernel) by implementing the methods for CDF, PPF, PDF, and RVS.
-This class described in \Cref{alg:KDEW} makes estimating the source and/or target distributions of Redistributor effortless.
+One such technique is kernel density estimation (KDE)\,\cite{chen2017tutorial}.
+A~popular implementation of KDE exists as a~part of the~Scikit-learn Python package\,\cite{scikit-learn}, however, it does not implement CDF and PPF functions.
+For convenience, we have introduced a~\verb!KernelDensity! class that extends the~Scikit-learn KDE (with Gaussian kernel) by implementing the~methods for CDF, PPF, PDF, and RVS.
+This class described in \Cref{alg:KDEW} makes estimating the~source and/or target distributions of Redistributor effortless.